-Thirteen years ago Fernanda Lemos was a musician in a rock band, today she is the only woman working as a sound engineer for Loudness, the second largest sound company in Brazil, Loudness was founded in 1976 and has become the premier production company in Brazil, providing sound for international touring artists such as Rush and Bon Jovi, Broadway productions and events.
+Thirteen years ago Fernanda Lemos was a musician in a rock band; today she is the only woman working as a sound engineer for Loudness, the second largest sound company in Brazil.
+Loudness was founded in 1976 and has become the premier production company in Brazil, providing sound for international touring artists such as Rush and Bon Jovi, Broadway productions and events.
 How does one go from being a musician to being the only female sound engineer for the one of the largest sound providers in Brazil?

 It all started back when she was a keyboard player in a band without anyone to run sound.
-So Fernanda started mixing their sound checks and at the same time she was learning how to record.
+So Fernanda started mixing their sound checks, and at the same time, she was learning how to record.
 She read a lot about acoustics, audio, and started following the Brazilian band Paralama do Sucesso.
 She went to every show she could and tried to get into the sound checks.
-Paralam do Sucesso had the best audio technology and she got to be there, watching, listening and asking about everything.
-At some point she decided to leave the stage for backstage.
+Paralam do Sucesso had the best audio technology, and she got to be there, watching, listening, and asking about everything.
+At some point, she decided to leave the stage for backstage.

 Fernanda enrolled in an audio course with Brazilian sound engineer Carlos Roberto Pedruzzi.
 A year later she enrolled at the Estacio de Sa University, in Rio de Janeiro.
-The university offered a bachelors degree in a program called Music Production and Recording, directed by Brazilian music producer Mayrton Bahia.
+The university offered a bachelor’s degree in a program called Music Production and Recording, directed by Brazilian music producer Mayrton Bahia.
 As luck would have it, one of the instructors owned a small sound company and gave Fernanda her first job.

 Fernanda started as an assistant sound tech at a small theatre.
 There she started mixing monitors and FOH.
 The pay was low, but what Fernanda gained in experience and confidence made up for it.
 She eventually started working outside shows with Sigmatec and then was referred by her first audio instructor, Mr. Pedruzzi to be a trainee at Loudness.

-Fernanda has faced obstacles and some of them are cultural, as her job in Brazil is viewed as man’s work.
-Some of artists automatically won’t work with her as they do not believe a woman is capable of doing the job.
+Fernanda has faced obstacles, and some of them are cultural, as her job in Brazil is viewed as man’s work.
+Some of the artists automatically won’t work with her as they do not believe a woman is capable of doing the job.
 In the beginning, she thought this would change by showing she was capable of doing the job.
 She has come to realize it is going to take much more time and societal norms must change.
 She is proud that she is a part of making the change happen.

 Fernanda offers this advice to young women entering the field –

 Don’t be afraid and don’t be mad if everybody is watching you and testing you all the time.
-Do your job the best you can and don’t be afraid to make mistakes and ask questions.
+Do your job the best you can and don’t be scared to make mistakes and ask questions.
 Do the best you can and do not give up!

 Must have Skills: